-reciprocal benefits for students, community, and campus partners
+Produce reciprocal benefits for students, faculty, and community partners

 Who we are and what we do

-The Community Engaged Learning team works with faculty, students and community partners to expand community-engaged learning opportunities for undergraduate students.
-We can work with you to find a class or internship suited to your needs, to teach a class that complements your existing teaching and research, or to partner with us in a way that benefits your organization.
+The Directors of Community Engaged Learning work with faculty, students, and community partners to expand community engaged learning opportunities for undergraduate students.
+We can work with you to find a class suited to your interests, to teach a class that complements your existing teaching and research, or to partner with your organization to address a social or enviornmental issue.